janhq/jan/docs/docs/hardware/recommendations/by-budget.md

 title: Recommended AI Hardware by Budget
 ---

-> :warning: **Warning:** Hardware suggestions on this site are only recommendations.
-Do your own research before any purchase.
-I'm not liable for compatibility, performance or other issues.
+> :warning: **Warning:** Do your own research before any purchase.
+Jan is not liable for compatibility, performance or other issues.
 Products can become outdated quickly.
-Use judgement and check return policies.
-Treat as informative guide only.

 ## Entry-level PC Build at $1000